TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

 ### Interaction with Analysis

-To make code generation easier, we have made some information available during desugaring and analysis:
+To ease code generation, we have made the following name and type information available to your compiler:

 - The occurrence of a method declaration has a property `cname` with the name of its surrounding class (same for the occurrence of a field declaration).
-- The occurrence of a variable/parameter declaration has a property `origin` with the value `Local()`.
-- The occurrence of a field declaration has a property `origin` with the value `Field()`.
 - The occurrence of a method declaration has the type `MethodType(rty, ptys)`.

-The following strategies can be used to query the analysis result:
+The following strategies are useful to query the analysis result:

   * `nabl2-mk-occurrence(|Ns)` applied to a name `n` yields an occurrence `Ns{n}`.
   * `nabl2-get-ast-analysis` applied to any AST term yields the analysis result, which can be used with the following strategies to extract information: